hcsullivan12/DarkGeant4-HunterSullivan/README.md

 ./DarkGeant4 -execute basicrun.mac
 ```

-A window should be rendered on your screen with a basic cylindrical volume which is made of Liquid Argon.
+A window should be rendered on your screen with a basic cylindrical volume (Presently made out of liquid argon).

 To see some action happen on screen, select your terminal and press enter.
 The code is presently waiting for a carriage return before it executes the run phase.`